girls-whocode/remote_admin/README.md

 **Submit**: Click "Create pull request."

 ### The Review Ensemble

 After submitting your pull request, our team reviews your contribution.
 Feedback may lead to adjustments.
 Upon acceptance, your changes will harmonize with the main codebase.

 ## Change Log

+10/12/2024: Moved vulnerability scanner to ra_scanner.sh

+10/12/2024: Added new function has_sudo in ra_sudo.sh

+10/12/2024: Small issue with adding strings inside printf resolved in ra_system_info.sh

 10/12/2024: Added Change Log section to README.md for quick access

 10/12/2024: Fixed color bugs in Local Settings -> System Information screen.